-AUM for our Investment Management businesses of \$10.4 billion at June 30, 2020 decreased compared to \$10.7 billion at December 31, 2019.
+AUM for our Investment Management businesses of \$9.5 billion at March 31, 2020 decreased compared to \$10.7 billion at December 31, 2019.
 The amounts of AUM presented in the table below primarily reflect the assets which we manage.
 These assets reflect the fair value of assets managed on behalf of Institutional Asset Management and Wealth Management clients.
 As defined in ASC 820, valuations performed for Level I investments are based on quoted prices obtained from active markets generated by third parties and Level II investments are valued through the use of models based on either direct or indirect observable inputs in the use of models or other valuation methodologies performed by third parties to determine fair value.
 For both the Level I and Level II investments, we obtain both active quotes from nationally recognized exchanges and third-party pricing services to determine market or fair value quotes, respectively.
 For Level III investments, pricing inputs are unobservable for the investment and includes situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require significant management judgment or estimation.
-Wealth Management maintained 69% of Level I investments, 27% of Level II investments and 4% of Level III investments as of June 30, 2020 and December 31, 2019.
-Institutional Asset Management maintained 84% and 85% of Level I investments and 16% and 15% of Level II investments as of June 30, 2020 and December 31, 2019, respectively.
+Wealth Management maintained 66% and 69% of Level I investments, 29% and 27% of Level II investments and 5% and 4% of Level III investments as of March 31, 2020 and December 31, 2019.